-Each spring the Major League Baseball teams making up the Cactus League play about a month of Spring Training baseball in Arizona.
+Each spring, the Major League Baseball (MLB) teams that make up the Cactus League spend about a month in Arizona for Spring Training.
 This is the time of year before the season begins for team managers to take a look at the players and determine the final team rosters based on their performance.

 The great thing about Spring Training games is that you'll get to see many of your favorite team's players during one game and you may be closer to them than possible at their home stadiums.

-There are 15 Major League Baseball teams that come to Arizona each year for a league affectionately referred to as the Cactus League.
+There are 15 MLB teams that come to Arizona each year for a league affectionately referred to as the Cactus League.
 The teams in the Cactus League regularly train and compete at their own "home" stadiums throughout the months of February and March.

 When it comes to getting tickets to Spring Training, which are often far cheaper than regular season tickets, it can be quite difficult to get seats for games played by the champion of the prior baseball season or those sitting on top of their pre-season standings, so planning ahead might be necessary if you want to see a popular team.
 During this time of year, the resorts are full and even short-term vacation rental homes are hard to find at the last minute.

-Schedules, ticket information, and stadium information for each of the 15 Major League Baseball teams that play Spring Training baseball in Arizona can be found on the Cactus League website.
+Schedules, ticket information, and stadium information for each of the teams that play Spring Training baseball in Arizona can be found on the Cactus League website.